-- Garlic, eggs and sesame should not be eaten. - In the morning, it is permissible to eat milk products. - During the day we eat two Seudois; the challah is dipped in honey, (salt is also placed on the table), and Kreplach.
-We eat the amount of two days. - In the first one (before Chatzos): we also eat fish, chicken, soup, tzimmes etc. - At the second Seuda (סעודת המפסקת) we eat light foods such as soup, chicken etc. The foods should be without salt.
+\ Garlic, eggs and sesame should not be eaten.

+\ In the morning, it is permissible to eat dairy products.

+\ During the day we eat two Seudois; the challah is dipped in honey, (salt is also placed on the table), and Kreplach.
+We eat the amount of two days.

+\ In the first Seudah (before Chatzos): we also eat fish, chicken, soup, tzimmes etc.

+\ At the second Seuda (סעודת המפסקת) we eat light foods such as soup (see note), chicken etc. The foods should be without salt.
 We do not eat seasoned foods.

+&lt;sup>1 The Frierdiker Rebbe said that His father (the Rebbe Rashab) told him to eat some soup, then add another spoon and then add another spoon because you are supposed to eat "3 bowls", and by doing it in the above manner you accomplish this.

-Preparations for Mincha
+Preparations for Mincha Erev Yom Kippur